MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow-models.md

 An MLflow model is an artifact, but you make stronger assumptions about this type of artifact that provide a clear *contract* between the saved files and what they mean.

-You can log MLflow models by using the MLflow SDK as follows:
+You can log MLflow models by using the MLflow SDK, for example:

 ```python
 import mlflow